phanumat/Documentation/tools-and-ide/github-integration.rst

 ``git remote -v``

 This will show all the configured remotes.
-You should see an upstream remote configured for the SmartThingsPublic repository.
+You should see an upstream remote configured for the PEA HiVEPublic repository.

 That’s it!
-You now have connected your GitHub account with the SmartThings IDE.
+You now have connected your GitHub account with the PEA HiVE IDE.
 You will now be able to commit changes made in the IDE to this repository, and update SmartApps and Device Handlers in the IDE from changes merged into this repository from other sources.

 .. _github_repo_structure: